ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 The [Language Specification](/learn/language-specification/) is a set of documents that explain more about the inner workings of the Ballerina language itself.

+### Ballerina Streaming Guide

+The [Ballerina Streaming Guide](/learn/ballerina-streaming-reference/) provides detailed information on Ballerina Streaming concepts and its capabilities.
+This includes Ballerina streaming language syntax, explanations, and sample queries as well.

 ### FAQ

 [Frequently Asked Questions](/learn/faq/) about Ballerina.